Grace AND Works?

 Is it possible to have faith (and grace), which is a dead faith, (and a vain grace) and still receive salvation?

-The Grace of God can be received in vain (no good useful purpose)?
+The Grace of God can be received in vain (to no good useful purpose)?
 How can that be if grace (forgiveness) is all we

 need?
 A grace that someone actually receives that could be vain?
 Doesn't this